AN ACT RELATING TO THE ENERGY SECURITY AND RELIABILITY ACT

 (3) The advisory committee convened under this subsection, in preparing for the CBES updates, shall advise the department of public service with respect to the coordination of the CBES amendments with existing and proposed demand‑side management programs offered in the state.

 (d) Certification requirement.
 Commercial buildings shall be certified as compliant with CBES in accordance with this subsection.
 A certification may be issued by a builder, a licensed professional engineer, or a licensed architect.
 If certification is not issued by a licensed professional engineer or a licensed architect, it shall be issued by the builder.
-Any certification shall be accompanied by an affidavit and shall certify that the commercial construction meets the CBES.
+Any certification shall certify that commercial construction meets the CBES.
 The department of public service will develop and make available to the public a certificate that lists key features of the CBES.
 Any person certifying shall use this certificate or one substantially like it to certify compliance with CBES.
 Certification shall be issued by completing and signing a certificate and permanently affixing it to the outside of the heating or cooling equipment, to the electrical service panel located inside the building, or in a visible location in the vicinity of one of these three areas.
 The certificate shall certify that the building has been constructed in compliance with the requirements of the CBES.
 The person certifying under this subsection shall provide a copy of each certificate to the department of public service and shall assure that a certificate is recorded and indexed in the town land records.
 A builder may contract with a licensed professional engineer or a licensed architect to issue certification and to indemnify the builder from any liability to the owner of the commercial construction caused by noncompliance with the CBES.

 (e) Action for damages.